dermatthias/metaheuristics/README.md

 stands for one of the abbreviations from above.
 There is only one public function to call for each variant (same abbrv.).
 They all return a struct with the global best solution.
-The fitness value and the position ca be accessed by (:position gbest) and/or (:fitness gbest).
-See the code for more information.
+The fitness value and the position ca be accessed by (:position gbest) (it's (:chromosome gbest) for the GA/ES) and (:fitness gbest).

+The GA und ES return a genotype representation (think of it as an internal representation of the solution).
+You have to convert it to a phenotype representation with the (chromo-to-phenotype) function.
+E.g:

+*(chromo-to-phenotype (:chromosome gbest))*

+See the code for more
+information.
 It's not that complicated.

 ## Known issues and limitations